Here we are. Moored in Punta del Este marina. It has been a good trip!

-If you don’t want to buy your own Journeyman, the best opportunity to experience sailing one is to join as a crew member.
+As we sail around the world there are many opportunities for people to join as a crew members.
 This means you are part of the team that sail the yacht, on an equal footing with the rest of the team on board.

 Where are you going, and when?